Skip to main content

 ALTER and RECOMPILE

-Use these commands to modify applications that are loaded but not deployed or running (in other words, applications with status Stopped or Quiesced).
-Using ALTER instead of dropping and reloading retains persisted WActionStore and Kafka stream data.
-This could be useful, for example, when there is a DDL change to a source database table.
+Use these commands to modify applications that are loaded but not running (in other words, applications with status Created or Undeployed).
+ALTER reopens the app for editing so that new components are added to that app.
+RECOMPILE verifies the app's validity and closes it.
+Altering apps is necessary in many situations such as when there is a DDL change to a source database table.

 • byte to integer, short, or long